How to Install a wireless printer to Windows 11

 Step 4Select and Add Your Printer

-Windows will proceed to install the necessary software, known as drivers (these allow hardware to communicate with your computer).
+Windows installs the necessary software, known as drivers, which act as translators between your hardware and the operating system.
 Often, this step is all that’s required!
-Windows includes built-in drivers for many printers, so you frequently won’t need to install anything additional.
+Windows includes built-in drivers for many printers, so you frequently won't need to install anything additional.

 Step 5What if Your Printer Isn't Found Automatically?